s

 PhytoPhoto.com

-Growing up in the Hawaiian Islands and then the Olympic Peninsula of Washington State, I have long held an affinity and deep appreciation for the natural world.
-My passion for observing and photographing great plants and great garden design has taken me over the entirety of North America, from the Yukon to the Yucatan, as well as Asia and Central America.
-In 1997 I joined Heronswood Nursery in Kingston, Washington- where for seven years I worked as propagator and produced plants for introduction to gardens worldwide.
-Then, over the course of four years beginning in 2003, I was manager at Cistus Nursery in Portland, Oregon- both major influences amongst the new vanguard in Western horticulture.
-This time working with two of the most preeminent and immense private plant collections in the country, in addition to the continuing quest to contend with plants in their native habitats, led in 2007 to my founding of the botanical image resource PhytoPhoto.
+Growing up in the stunning environments of the Hawaiian Islands and then the Olympic Peninsula of Washington, I have long held an affinity and deep appreciation for the natural world, especially the flora.
+In my professional career before photography I spent 7 years as propagator at Heronswood Nursery in Kingston, Washington and then four as manager of Cistus Nursery in Portland, Oregon.
+This time working with two of the preeminent and most immense private plant collections in the country, in addition to the continuing quest to contend with plants in their native habitats, led in 2007 to my founding of the botanical image collection PhytoPhoto.

-The opportunity to become acquainted with a truly incredible diversity of plant material over a vast range of environments coupled with a passion for finding the essential elements of each is culminated in PhytoPhoto.
-The work of photographing the plant world has a foot in many disciplines, at once an artist, botanist, photographer, and increasingly, a skilled technician of both the ever-changing nomenclature and the even more mercurial tools of modern digital imaging.
+The opportunities I've had to become acquainted with an incredible diversity of plant species over a vast range of environments is coupled with a passion for finding the essential element in each one.
+This intersection of science and beauty culminates in my images and the stories they tell.
+The work of photographing the plant world has a foot in many disciplines, at once an artist, botanist, photographer, and increasingly, a skilled technician of both the ever-changing nomenclature and the equally mercurial tools of modern digital imaging.
 Like Kermit sang, "It's not easy being green".

 All of the images available via PhytoPhoto are carefully identified using the most current accepted nomenclature, as well as common names and descriptive information.
 This system of accessioning results in an archive that is easily searchable, allowing me to quickly cater to individuals, publications, institutions and companies in need of beautiful and accurately identified botanical images.